 “After mythological Chinese archer Hou Yi courageously shot down nine surplus suns — leaving only one, in effect protecting the world from being scorched completely — he was given an elixir from heaven.
 Hou Yi’s wife Chang’e drank the elixir while protecting it from a greedy apprentice, but became so light that she floated to the moon.
 Missing his wife, Hou Yi prepared a feast every year on the day when the moon is at its fullest, hoping to get a glimpse of his wife’s shadow,” according to CNN.
 People have been praying to her ever since for good fortune.

 Today, the Moon Festival represents an event where the entire family reunites.
-In fact, the Chinese see the full moon as a symbol of family reunion.
+In fact, the Chinese see the full moon as a symbol of a family reunion.
 Ancient Chinese poets used to write about feeling homesick while gazing at the moon.
 Traditionally, families would put a table outside in the courtyard.
 Fruit, mooncakes, candlesticks, and incense would be placed on the table.
 The family would then worship the moon.
 Today, this tradition has all but disappeared, at least in the cities.
 Giving gifts to relatives is another important tradition of the Moon Festival.

 If the relatives cannot be at home, people send greetings.
 An emerging greeting tradition in modern times has been the WeChat red envelope that allows users to send or receive money.
 The Chinese prefer red envelopes that either contain the numeral 6 or 8.
 For instance, a red envelope with the number 666 would symbolize that everything will be fine for the receiver.
 Similarly, an 888 envelope symbolizes the hope that the receiver might make a fortune.